 The Fox Valley Music Foundation is a not-for-profit organization comprised of music lovers, music educators, arts enthusiasts and people who have spent many long hour days and years in this business of music.

-The Foundation’s reason for being is to Preserve, Promote and Protect the wonderful music of the Fox Valley area of Illinois while providing Music Education to people of all ages and from all walks of life.
+The Foundation’s reason for being is to Preserve, Promote, Protect and Present the wonderful music of the Fox Valley area of Illinois while providing Music Education to people of all ages and from all walks of life.

 Here are 24 randomly selected tracks from those historic sessions, plus one track from a tribute to those recordings that was recorded in 2014 as a part of a two year long project simply titled The Leland Bluebird Sessions which was released in 2016, on compact disc, and in 2017 on 180 gram vinyl.
 The project was produced by Scott Tipping and the record was released by Sky Club Records in partnership with Waterloo Sunset Records.
 For more info on the tribute project, go to the appropriate page on this website or head on over to www.skyclubrecords.com.